School Group Tours

 Admission is free for the required chaperone (1) for every 10 students.
 All materials are included.
 Program fees include day-long admission to both Carnegie Museum of Art and Carnegie Museum of Natural History.

-Schools may qualify for funding to cover both admissions and transportation costs.
+Scholarships: Schools may qualify for funding to cover both admissions and transportation costs.
 Apply for a school group scholarship when reserving your group visit.

 Reserve Your Tour